NetDiver-OSS/NetAM/docs/usage/index.md

 ![devices](img/devices/devices.png)

-Define a devices and you can edit it for :
+Define a device.
+You can edit their:

 * Type (cf. [device_type](#devices_type)) of your devices
 * Rack Height